MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/performance-tuning/Section_13.0-performance-tuning-for-hyper-v-servers.md

 When a host has multiple network adapters, each for a different virtual switch instance, and it is using dVMQ, do not configure dVMQ to use overlapping processor sets.
 Ensure that each network adapter that is configured for dVMQ has its own set of cores.
 Otherwise performance results may be impaired and unpredictable.

-There are two separate dVMQ configuration recommendations, based on the type of NIC teaming in Windows Server 2012 R2 with Hyper-V. For more info on NIC teaming, see [Performance Tuning for Subsystems](performance-tuning-for-subsystems.md#bkmk-networksubsystem).
-If the team is configured by using switch dependent-mode or address hashing, each network adapter in the team should have identical values for \*RssBaseProcNumber and \*MaxRssProcessors.
+There are two separate dVMQ configuration recommendations, based on the type of NIC teaming in Windows Server 2012 R2 with Hyper-V. If the team is configured by using switch dependent-mode or address hashing, each network adapter in the team should have identical values for \*RssBaseProcNumber and \*MaxRssProcessors.
 This mode is referred to as Min mode in the following table.

 <table>
 <colgroup>